idalz/car-price-prediction/README.md

 ### Executing the Training Pipeline

-To prepare the application for use, you'll need to execute the training pipeline.
+If you want to traina new model, you'll need to execute the training pipeline.
 You can accomplish this by running the `main.py` or using DVC (Data Version Control).

 - **Using  `main.py`**